A ‘son of a gun‘ can simply refer to a person. Sometimes this phrase might describe a person who is behaving poorly.

 “An epithet conveying contempt in a slight degree, and originally applied to boys born afloat, when women were permitted to accompany their husbands at sea; one admiral declared he literally was thus cradled, under the breast of a gun-carriage.”

-The earliest known quote of this expression in print, according to ThePhraseFinder, is from the year 1708, from The British Apollo No. 43:
+According to The Phrase Finder, this expression is seen in the year 1708 in The British Apollo No. 43: